Memoir update: it has been published!

 green mountain with river in the middle

 It has been so long since I posted.
 I am finally able to alert you to my evolving movement based on my book Emergent Grace.
 I am just embarking upon the journey of founding this movement.
 It will pick up momentum now with the publication of my second book, What I Remember of the Little I Understand: A Memoir of Finding Mental Health in Christ.
-You can purchase a hard copy or download it to your kindle by clicking the link below:

 updated website